anonymous88icl/logistic_growth/README.md

 # Logistic Growth

-The first three Questions are explored in this Markdown File developed using Quarto.
+The first three questions are explored in this Markdown File developed using Quarto (README.qmd).

 ------------------------------------------------------------------------